Best Weight Lifting Straps Review: Wrist Support For Deadlifts, Olympic Lifting, Bodybuilding & Strongman

 Even though their names sound very alike and maybe a bit of a tongue twister, they are used differently, but definitely for similar tasks.

 A lifting strap is a piece of material worn around the wrists and wrapped around the bar.
 Many gym goers users use a lifting strap when the target muscle isn’t sore but have a grip failure.
+Women in weightlifting routines can also use lifting straps for the same reasons.

 Lifting straps are made with various materials and come in varying sizes and styles for different uses and level of comfort.
 Some styles are good for general use while some – like figure 8s – are only good for deadlifts.